ravishwetha/Stacks-and-Queues-puzzle-game/README.md

 <br>d) Level status bar to show the correct order to win the game.
 Let's the player know if he won, lost or there was an error with the game.

 2. Main menu design and functionality
-3. Game can be paused and resumed, as well as exitted and restarted.
+3. Game can be paused and resumed, as well as exited and restarted.

 #### Future planned features ####